 What is FOI?

-- As part of open and transparent decision-making, Council maintains a range of documents and registers for publication or inspection by members of the public.
+- As part of open and transparent decision-making, we maintain a range of documents and registers for publication or inspection by the public.

-- In addition to the above, information may be readily available from Council or under other legislation either with or without a charge.
+- Some information may be available from us or under other laws, either with or without a charge.

 For a request to be valid under the Act, it must be: